I got a Facebook message from a well-meaning Christian friend. It read as follows:

 Like Joseph, you need to understand that the reason you’re stuck in some current “prison” is because God may be holding you there.
 I know we can’t imagine God doing that, but he really does have his reasons.

-I remember one lady I was counseling with marriage problems.
+I remember one lady with marriage problems whom I was counseling.
 She told me God told her to get a divorce, even though it was clear the marriage could be saved.
 How did she know God was okay with it?
 Because “God wouldn’t want me to be unhappy, would he?”

 It was clear after a while God was the one shutting down every attempt I made to leave.
 God had me there to prepare me for my future.
 He brought out abilities I’d never had before, and developed a resilience to face new challenges.